aimms/how-to/C_Other/104-using-email-client-library.rst

 Adding the library
 --------------------

-You can add the *EmailClient* to your project from the library repository using the *Library Manager*.
+Add *EmailClient* to your project from the library repository using the *Library Manager*.
 For more details, see AIMMS Knowledge: :doc:`../C_Language/Using_AIMMS_Libraries`.

 |add-email-client-lib|